 - Forms & Links

-From a social innovation perspective, social engagement is about pursuing positive social impact by harnessing the knowledge and resources of higher education institutions.
 Universities play a unique and increasingly comprehensive role in educating students, fostering new knowledge and skills, and advancing the social and economic conditions in their communities.
-Social engagement, as means of communicating that internal core value to the outside world, is most effective, arguably.
+Social engagement is about making a positive social impact by harnessing the knowledge and resources of higher education institutions.
+Arguably, social engagement, as means of communicating a university’s core value to the outside world, is most effective means to achieve social innovation.

-Respect and protect the rights of others in society.
+Respecting and protecting the rights of others in society.

-Shape and promote innovative ideas for social impact.
+Shaping and promoting innovative ideas for social impact.

-Negotiate and coordinate with people from various social backgrounds and interests, use cross-disciplinary and innovative approaches to address or solve social injustice and challenges.
+Interacting with people from various social backgrounds and interests, using cross-disciplinary and innovative approaches to address or solve social injustice and challenges

 Course Title: Social Practice